spolu/node-shell/README.md

 Using the `node-shell` library, node apps can create native apps powered by `atom-shell`, without the need to rebuild native addons against new binaries, straight out of nodeJS.

+### Packaging app

+`node-shell` also provide scripts to package apps based on it into native apps ready to be distributed to end-users.

 ### List of apps/modeuls using `node-shell`